 The Practical Nurse Certificate of Science program prepares graduates to provide direct care to clients, individuals, or groups, in a variety of structured settings with clear policies and procedures.
-Due to limited clinical sites for client care and State Board of Nursing regulations regarding student to faculty ratio, faculty and Academic Standards Committee for Nursing will determine acceptance into the program and classes.
+Due to limited clinical sites for client care and State Board of Nursing regulations regarding student-to-faculty ratio, faculty and Academic Standards Committee for Nursing will determine acceptance into the program and classes.

-Pre-requisite coursework must have been taken within the last fifteen years (within last 5 years for science courses) prior to admission to the Nursing Program in order to fulfill program requirements.
+Pre-requisite coursework must have been taken within the last fifteen years (within the last 5 years for science courses) prior to admission to the Nursing Program to fulfill program requirements.
+Exceptions will be considered on a case-by-case basis at the discretion of the Nursing Program Director.
 This includes all general education requirements.
-Students may repeat TWO general education courses, in order to achieve a "C" grade or above, prior to the student's admission to the nursing program and courses.
-Maximum of 2 prerequisite retakes allowed (after Fall 2021 semester).
+Students may repeat TWO general education courses, to achieve a "C" grade or above, prior to the student's admission to the nursing program and courses.
+Maximum of 2 prerequisite retakes allowed.
 Written permission from the Director of Nursing is required before taking any pre-requisite course a third (3) time.
-If permission is not obtained, the second grade will be used to calculate GPA Student must obtain a 2.5 GPA in the pre-requisite courses in order to apply to the LPN program
+If permission is not obtained, the second grade will be used to calculate GPA Students must obtain a 2.5 GPA in the pre-requisite courses to apply to the LPN program

 In addition to the pre-requisite coursework, students must complete the TEAS exam with a minimum score of 65%.
-The TEAS exam may not be taken more than four (4) times by any one student.
+The TEAS exam may be taken up to four (4) times and the student can submit their highest score.